alecsmith1/case-studies/_posts/2025-02-03-v2-cyclistic-case-study.md

 <br />

 #### **3. The primary takeaways:**
+- There are ample casual riders with which to justify targeting campaigns toward encouraging them to become annual members.
 - Members and casual riders' usage habits differ significantly.
 - Marketing geared toward converting casual riders to members would be very worthwhile.